samanth-jain/assignment-json-ops/README.md

-# JSON Group Spring Boot Application
+# Backend Assignment - JSON group by and Sort By Operators

 ## Overview
 This Spring Boot application allows you to insert and query JSON records in dynamic datasets using MongoDB.
 It supports group-by and sort-by operations via REST APIs.